CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 ## Callback plugins

-Callbacks to be called at specific *plugin hook points* in `korp.py` are defined within subclasses of `korp.pluginlib.CallbackPlugin` as instance methods having the name of the hook point.
+Callbacks to be called at specific *plugin hook points* in modules of the package `korp` are defined within subclasses of `korp.pluginlib.CallbackPlugin` as instance methods having the name of the hook point.
 The arguments and return values of a callback method are specific to a hook point.

 In the first argument `request`, each callback method gets the actual Flask request object (not a proxy for the request) containing information on the request.
 For example, the endpoint name is available as `request.endpoint`.

-`korp.py` contains two kinds of hook points:
+`korp` modules contain two kinds of hook points:

 1. *filter hook points* call callbacks that may filter (modify) a value, and